Lyndsey Stonebridge

-Lyndsey Stonebridge FEA (born February 1965) is an English scholar and professor of Humanities and Human Rights at the University of Birmingham.
-Her work relates to refugee studies, human rights, and the effects of violence on the mind in the twentieth and twenty-first centuries.
+Lyndsey Stonebridge FBA FEA (born February 1965) is an English scholar and professor of humanities and human rights at the University of Birmingham.
+Her work relates to refugee studies, human rights, and the effects of violence on the mind in the 20th and 21st centuries.
 She is also a regular radio and media commentator, writing for publications such as The New Statesman, Prospect Magazine, and New Humanist.

 Career

 Lyndsey Stonebridge was born in Bromley, Kent.
 She earned her BA at the Polytechnic of North London, an MA in critical theory from the University of Sussex, and her PhD at the University of London.

-She was a Professor of Modern Literature and History at the University of East Anglia, where she founded the Arts and Humanities Graduate School.
-Currently, she is a professor of Humanities and Human Rights at the University of Birmingham, where she also teaches in the Law School.
+She was a professor of modern literature and history at the University of East Anglia, where she founded the Arts and Humanities Graduate School.
+Currently, she is a professor of humanities and human rights at the University of Birmingham, where she also teaches in the Law School.

 She is also co-editor of Oxford University Press's Mid-Century Series, and has held visiting positions at Cornell University and the University of Sydney.

 She was elected a fellow of the English Association in 2017, and a member of the Academia Europaea in 2019.
 Her books, The Judicial Imagination: Writing after Nuremberg (2011) and Placeless People: Writing, Rights, and Refugees (2018) have won the British Academy's Rose Mary Crawshay Prize, and Modernist Studies Association Best Book Prize, respectively.

-Views

-Human Rights and Refugees
+She was elected a Fellow of the British Academy in 2023.

+Her book, We Are Free to Change the World, was shortlisted for the 2024 Orwell Prize for Political Writing.